Discussing bad results of an employee engagement survey

 No one likes to receive bad employee engagement results.
-It can be a really difficult experience to review them on your own or with management, but it can be even more difficult to share them with your staff members.
+It can be a really difficult experience to review them on your own or with management, but it can be even more difficult discussing employee engagement with your staff members.
 Your employees naturally want to be a part of a successful and strong team, and so when they hear that the results are not so great, they might feel discouraged.

-That said, it is always important to give honest and accurate feedback results to your team.
+That said, sharing employee engagement survey results is always important.
+It is a good idea to give honest and accurate feedback results to your team.
 This builds a sense of trust and honesty; no matter what the results, they need to know about them.

 When you receive results that appear bad, always remember that you are on the path to something positive for your business.
 Seemingly bad results are a lot better than no results – they show that your team is ready to tell you truth and give you their honest opinions.